-Recently, transgender individuals have come to occupy a position at the forefront of identity politics in America.
+Recently, transgender people have come to occupy a position at the forefront of identity politics in America.
 Particular concern arises with regard to young children supposedly identifying as transgender before the onset of puberty, or in some cases, their parents deciding this for them.
 Many people who identify as transgender feel “victimized” by Christians, most likely because of a misunderstanding of what we actually believe when it comes to humanity’s relationship to God, human sexuality, and the nature of sin.
 In this post, we clear up a bit of this confusion, focusing on the teachings of the Orthodox Church regarding transgender individuals.

-Estimated reading time: 5 minutes
+5 minutes

 We belong to Christ, not to ourselves